Best Offshore Developers in 2026: Why I Bet on the Philippines (A CEO’s Honest Case)

 Filipino developers work hard, and more than that, they don’t want to let you down.
 The pride they take in the work shows up once you’ve managed a team there for a while.

 I give them a lot of the credit for why Full Scale has grown the way it has, and why our developer retention sits at 93 percent.
+It is the same reason leased staff in the Philippines only pays off when you build a team you keep.

 The talent pool is deep enough to bet a company on